Design and Innovation

 Prerequisite: None

 In this hands-on class, students will apply concepts to projects related to various engineering disciplines.
-Units on environmental engineering will tackle the locally important topic of wastewater treatment; electrical engineering will focus on advanced circuits and custom PCBs to create novel products; mechanical engineering will explore topics in modern robotics; and musical engineering will use advanced techniques to create instruments such as electric guitars.
+Units in environmental engineering will tackle the locally important topic of wastewater treatment; electrical engineering will focus on advanced circuits and custom PCBs to create novel products; mechanical engineering will explore modern robotics; and musical engineering will use advanced techniques to create instruments such as electric guitars.

-Students will utilize the tools and equipment of the Innovation Lab to create their projects as needed.
+Students will use the Innovation Lab's tools and equipment to create their projects as needed.
 Regardless of the unit, students will focus on precision, usability, and sound design.
-The last unit of the course will require students to pursue long-term independent projects focusing on one of the areas of the course.
+The last unit of the course will require students to pursue long-term independent projects focused on one of the course's areas.

 • Applied Engineering (Honors)